Parliament backs extension of GMO moratorium

 GMO zones

-In June 2016, the cabinet approved extending the moratoriumexternal link until 2021 but included an amendment that envisaged the introduction of GMO zones in certain parts of the country after 2021.
+In June 2016, the cabinet approved extending the moratorium until 2021 but included an amendment that envisaged the introduction of GMO zones in certain parts of the country after 2021.

 The goal, it said, was to separate GMO crops from conventional agricultural throughout the production chain and secure greater acceptance for the coexistence of GMO and traditional agriculture in the country.